Australian Cattle Dog Breed

 The Australian Cattle Dog breed is double-coated.
 The under coat is short and dense, and the outer coat is of medium texture

-Very little grooming and coat maintenance is needed.
-Just regular brushing, along with the routine nail clipping,
+Routine grooming and coat maintenance is needed.
+Regular brushing, bathing as needed, along with nail clipping,

 ear cleaning and tooth brushing.
 Also paws should be inspected for any foreign matter or cuts.